rdiez/Tools/MountWindowsShares/README.txt

 Script templates to help mount Windows network file shares:

-- mount-windows-shares.sh uses the traditional 'mount' method.
+- mount-windows-shares-sudo.sh uses the traditional 'mount' method.
   You need to enter your root password every time.
   You could use 'setuid' instead, but then you would have to think about possible security risks.